-Named as Straburg in the Domesday Book, and one of the Magna Carta baron towns, the town developed into a major woollen town, nicknamed ‘The Manchester of the West’.
+Named as Straburg in the Domesday Book, and one of the Magna Carta baron towns, Trowbridge became a centre for the internationally renowned West of England woollen cloth production.
 It is also the birthplace of Isaac Pitman, inventor of the famous Pitman Shorthand system.
-The fascinating Museum in Trowbridge is currently undergoing refurbishment, and will reopen in the summer of 2020.
+Trowbridge Museum re-opened in 2021 after a landmark restoration and expansion project.

-Just less than three miles away from Trowbridge and nestled in the rolling hillsides you will find the Anglo-Saxon town of Bradford on Avon.
+Less than three miles away from Trowbridge and nestled in rolling hillsides you will find the Anglo-Saxon town of Bradford-on-Avon.
 With the River Avon running through the heart of the

 The city of Bath is only 20 minutes away from Trowbridge via rail, so for the sake of such a short trip, you could not visit Trowbridge without popping into Bath.

 The location for the BBC's Animal Park, this famous safari has plenty to offer everyone.
 Spend time exploring the grounds as well as the house and gardens

 This impressive stone circle monument, world class exhibitions and visitor centre, is a must to visit when discovering Wiltshire